 - a.
 Following a program review by the Faculty Senate, a recommendation regarding downsizing or discontinuing formally a program or department of instruction will be made to the Vice President of Academic Affairs for consideration.
 The Faculty Association will be notified of this recommendation as well. - b.
 The VPAA or faculty may identify programs for review by the Faculty Senate.
 Program review should include information on costs, enrollment, student-faculty ratios, societal need, program quality, and other criteria appropriate to the particular situation. - c.
 Before the Administration issues notice to a faculty member of its intention to terminate an appointment because of formal downsizing or discontinuance of a program or department of instruction, the institution will make every effort (in consultation with the faculty member involved) to place that faculty member in another suitable position or location.
 If placement in another position or location would be facilitated by a reasonable period of training, the University will, upon request, hold the position for one semester.
-If no position is available within the institution, with or without retraining, the faculty member's appointment may then be terminated at the end of the academic year.
-In these cases, the University will continue to provide faculty members with medical and dental insurance under COBRA at the University's expense for one year after termination, unless the employee obtains medical and dental benefits through another job.
+If no position is available within the institution, with or without retraining, the faculty member's appointment may then be terminated.
+The faculty member may then be given a terminal year contract for the following academic year.